-Stationed in Charleston, South Carolina for four years, he returned to Pennsylvania after the service only remaining there for several years before moving to Virginia, outside of Washington D.C. where he worked as a Graphic Artist for various non-profits.
+Stationed in Charleston, South Carolina for four years, he returned to Pennsylvania after his military service only remaining there for several years before moving to Virginia, outside of Washington D.C. where he worked as a Graphic Artist for various non-profits.
 Although, an exciting place to live, his direction was to pursue other opportunities.
-He eventually found his home in Boonton, New Jersey outside one of the greatest Art capitals in the world, New York City.
+He eventually found his home outside of one of the greatest Art capitals in the world, New York City.
 He has since retired in sunny Arizona where he pursues his art career full-time.

-Largely a self-taught artist, Vic obtained his degree in Fine Art, studying in the Visual Art curriculum.
-He currently pursues his passion in painting in his studio in Boonton, NJ.
+Largely a self-taught artist, Vic obtained his degree in Fine Arts, studying in the Visual Art curriculum as well as Fine Art Oil Painting.
+He maintains his studio in Surprise, Arizona.

 Get notified about MY new Paintings